chetrypanna-oss/Olist-E-Commerce-Sales-Customer-Analysis/README.md

 **Double down on Health & Beauty** as a category, given its strong revenue share — consider expanding related product lines or supplier relationships.

-**Push card-linked promotions**, since credit card is the dominant payment method — a "pay with card, get X% cashback" campaign could increase average order value.
+**Push card-linked promotions**, since credit card is the dominant payment method, card-linked promotions or loyalty offers could be an effective way to increase average order value, since this channel already has strong customer adoption.